Fausto1891/ethical-alignment-loop/README.md

 The operational pseudocode has been published.

+The initial Python reference implementation has been added.

 The implementation layer is open for development, review, refinement, and future experimentation.

 ## Mission